Exemption and marginal relief

 (€4,000 is 75%)

 |(€4,000 ÷ 75) x 100

-As John and Alice are both 65 or over and their total income for the period is under the exemption limit of €36,000, they are exempt for IT for 2023.
+As John and Alice are both 65 or over and their total income for the period is under the exemption limit of €36,000, they are exempt for Income Tax for 2023.

-Both John and Alice may also be subject to the Universal Social Charge (USC) which is calculated separately from IT.
+Both John and Alice may also be subject to the Universal Social Charge (USC) which is calculated separately from Income Tax.